aeluro1/geddit/README.md

     - Set `Anonymous usage without user authorization` as the authorization type
     - Set the email and description fields accordingly
 3. Rename the `user_template.json` file to `user.json`, and fill in its fields with their corresponding API information.

+## Downloading all saved posts
+1. [Request your Reddit data](https://www.reddit.com/settings/data-request) as a zip file.
+2. Move the `saved_posts.csv` within the zip file into the home directory of the repository.

 ## Usage (Docker)
 1. Clone the repository.